galaxyproject/training-material/topics/ecology/tutorials/panoply_ebv/tutorial.md

 >
 > 4. Rename Datasets
 >
->    As "https://zenodo.org/record/3697454/files/ecv_1979.nc" is not a beautiful name and can give errors for some tools, it is a good practice to change the dataset name by something more meaningfull.
-For example by removing `https://zenodo.org/record/3697454/files/` to obtain `ecv_1979.nc` and `ecv_2018.nc`, respectively.
+>    As the original name `martins_comcom_id1_20220208_v1.nc` can be not so good to use, don't hesitate to modify it in `Local bird diversity (cSAR/BES-SIM) martins dataset` for example.
 >
 >    {% snippet faqs/galaxy/datasets_rename.md %}
 >
-> 5. Add a tag to the dataset corresponding to `copernicus`
+> 5. Add a tag to the dataset corresponding to `EBV`
 >
 >    {% snippet faqs/galaxy/datasets_add_tag.md %}
 >